Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

 – Roy T. Bennett

-2. Trying new things will give you confidence.
+2. Trying something new will give you confidence

-You don’t have to be a daredevil to get confidence from trying new things.
+You don’t have to be a daredevil to get confidence from trying something new.
 While trying something daring like ziplining, bungee jumping, or skydiving will certainly give you more confidence, you can also gain confidence by trying less daring new things.

 When you try something new and enjoy it, you give yourself the confidence you need to try more new things.